 Why Working Towards Mutuality Creates Safety & Security as a Couple.

 It is not uncommon for couples to think that taking care of themselves as individuals will be good for the relationship.
-The focus is often on thinking only about yourself, your feelings, your needs, and your desires.
+They are right, as long as their focus isn’t only on their own feelings, needs and desires.

 It is important to do what we can do to be in the best health physically, emotionally and spiritually so that we can “be there” for our partners as much as possible.
 But being Pro-Self usually means that our needs, our desires, and our priorities come first.
 If that’s so, how can we start creating safety and security as a couple?
 The answer is simple.
 The relationship must come first.